PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

 It is part of learning how doctoral work actually develops.

-No substantial thesis is written in a state of uninterrupted clarity.
-It is built through iterations, conversations, false starts, redirections, and moments where the next step only becomes visible once someone else has seen what you’ve done so far.
+A thesis is built through iterations, conversations, false starts, redirections, and moments where the next step only becomes visible once someone else has seen what you’ve done so far.

 In that sense, feedback is not an interruption to the PhD.
 It is one of the mechanisms through which the PhD takes shape.